Your basket is currently empty!

 Antique Pedestal Desks are a free standing desk usually with a leather top and two pedestals with a bank of drawers down either side.
 They have a central knee hole where you can sit and this is why they are also known as the antique Kneehole desk.
 They were first introduced in the late Georgian period for large grand offices, banks and Libraries but were most popular in the Victorian and Edwardian eras.
-Some were designed to sit against the wall, whereas the better quality examples would have a finished back, so could be placed in the centre of a room.
+Some antique pedestal desks were designed to sit against the wall, whereas the better quality examples would have a finished back, so could be placed in the centre of a room.
 They are mainly constructed in quality woods like Oak, Walnut and Mahogany along with quality brass or turned wooden handles.
 Originally they were used for writing, but today they can also be used to place a computer or lap top on top and have ample storage for paperwork.
-The larger examples can have working drawers on both sides, called a partners desk, enabling two people to work at them facing each other.
-The pedestal desk is the most useful and sought after desk, they are traditional in design but ideal for modern uses.
+The larger pedestal desks can have working drawers on both sides, called a partners desk, enabling two people to work at them facing each other.
+The antique pedestal desk is the most useful and sought after desk, they are traditional in design but ideal for modern uses.
 Have a look below at our lovely examples available for sale.

 Have a look at previous examples that we have sold below and if any of these styles look of interest, let us know as we get lots of antique desks arriving in stock every week.

 This spectacular quality Victorian antique pedestal desk is truly unique as it has been constructed from figured satin birch and dates from around 1870.
 It has a moulded top with rounded corners and a burgundy tooled leather writing insert above a long drawer over knee hole.

 This Arts And Crafts Victorian Golden Oak Antique Pedestal Desk, has a pull out writing slides above four graduating oak lined drawers all with the original solid brass handles.